 A good hair day starts in the shower!
 Washing your hair correctly is key to having healthy, beautiful hair.
 Follow these five steps for a great shampoo at home:

 - Start with the water itself.
 Always wash your hair with lukewarm water.
 Steaming hot showers feel great, but they actually dry out hair and fade hair color.
-You may also want to consider investing in a shower water filter, which will remove hair-damaging chemicals like chlorine from your showers.
+Consider investing in a shower water filter to remove hair-damaging chemicals like chlorine from your showers.

 - Gently massage a quarter-sized amount of shampoo into the scalp and roots with your fingertips.
 Do not use your nails or scrub too much.
 The massaging is meant to break down the sebum and dirt buildup on your scalp.
 As an added bonus, a scalp massage improves circulation and can help to stimulate hair growth.

 - The old advice of “lather, rinse and repeat” is wrong.
-When you wash your hair, you usually only need to shampoo your hair once.
+When you wash your hair, you usually only need to shampoo it once.

-- Always follow with a high-quality conditioner like Toppik Hair Building Conditioner to ensure that hair is adequately moisturized.
+- Always follow with a high-quality conditioner like Viviscal Strengthening Conditioner to ensure that hair is adequately moisturized.
 Apply conditioner only from mid-shaft to the ends of your hair.
 Applying conditioner too close to the roots will weigh down hair.
-Allow conditioner to sit in hair for at least 60 seconds, up to five minutes, before rinsing out.
+Allow conditioner to sit in hair for at least 60 seconds, up to five minutes, before rinsing.

 How often do you wash your hair?
 Let us know in the comments!